Inclusion & SEND

 The Inclusion Leader, Mr Keeler, has an overview of the SEND provision throughout the school and is involved in the monitoring, assessment and delivery of the SEND provision.

-The Inclusion Leader reports to Mrs Wass, the Head Teacher, and Mrs Thornton, the Inclusion Manager for the Academy Trust, both of whom have also take an active role in the SEND provision within Holt Farm Junior School.
+The Inclusion Leader reports to Mrs Wass, the Head Teacher, who also takes an active role in the SEND provision within Holt Farm Junior School.

 Mr Keeler can be contacted directly on firstname.lastname@example.org